Ready to upload? Use the direct links below to begin your online submission.

 Apply for graduation.
 This should be done at least 2 weeks prior to depositing with the library.
 View screenshots and detailed instructions for this action in CUNYfirst.
 Login to CUNYfirst and select Student Center from the main menu.
 Under Academics, click on My Academics and select "Apply for Graduation.”
 Click on the “Apply for Graduation” link located next to your current Graduate Center degree program.
 You may be prompted to select a graduation term if more than one is available.
 Students filing for the February degree date should select the preceding Fall term; students filing for the May/June degree should select the current Spring term; students filing for the September degree should select the Summer term preceding the date of the degree.
 This will notify various offices at the Graduate Center, including the Library, that you plan to deposit a dissertation, thesis, or capstone project for the next degree date.
 Students can “View Graduation Status” to see when each program has been applied, approved (all degree requirements met), or awarded (degree has been conferred).

 Complete exit surveys (voluntary).
 Doctoral graduates: NSF Survey of Earned Doctorates.
 Master’s students complete only the CUNY Graduate Center Exit Questionnaire for Graduating MA Students.
-All surveys are voluntary and information is kept confidential.
+These surveys are voluntary; however the information for the NSF Survey is of particular importance to establishing statistical data which assists The Graduate Center with funding and grants.
+All information collected will be aggregated and kept confidential.

 Upload files.
 When you are satisfied that your document complies with the library's format guidelines, proceed with uploading your PDF file.
 View the step-by-step instructions for uploading to CUNY Academic Works (required for all graduates) and ProQuest (required for doctoral dissertations only) and submit the final approved version of the dissertation, thesis, or capstone project.
 Authors are responsible for the accuracy of deposited work.
 Final version must be free of typographical errors and correct in every detail of style and format.
 The Dissertation Office will review and approve submissions and contact students if changes are required.